pcca-matrix/PCCA-Layout/README.md

-# PCCA Hyperspin theme conversion for Attract-Mode
+# PCCA Hyperspin and Hyper-Theme conversion for Attract-Mode

-### Version 1.11 beta
+### Version 2.0 beta
 This script is intended to work with Attract-Mode http://attractmode.org/ , it intends to reproduce the real hyperspin experience in HD as precise as possible using the same themes and folder structure as a real Hyperspin setup.

 Hypertheme can be used to build new themes or you can build your own with a higher resolution than hyperspin's default 1024x768.